Organizational Goals

 Setting Operational Goals

 Organizational goals are created in an attempt to achieve a desired future state of success.
-The process begins by assessing the organization's vision and mission.
+The goal setting process begins by assessing the organization’s vision and mission.
 Therefore, it is essential that an organization have a clear mission and vision before it begins to determine its goals.

 The next step is the goal setting process is assessing internal factors such as financial resources, physical resources, and human capital as well as external factors such as competitors, product demand, and the economy.